Lush Lawn 3 Thumb

 Look best during their autumn and spring growing seasons.

-A fine-textured and dense 'show lawn' grass, that has high maintenance requirements.
+A fine-textured and dense 'show lawn' grass, that requires a lot of maintenance if you want a manicured look.
 It performs best in cooler climates, but can be grown in subtropical areas if it's well-watered through summer.

 Fine Fescue